Stainless Steel Crowns for Children

 • Can be placed quickly in a single appointment.

-After stainless steel crown
+Before: Decayed tooth requiring a stainless steel crown

 The Procedure